stephencweiss/stephencharlesweiss.com/content/blog/2019-05-17/hooks-async-joy-of-new-problems.md

 # Old Paradigms; New Problems

-Given my foundation with class components for asynchronous calls, that’s where I started with my new functional component.
+Given my foundation with class components for asynchronous calls, that's where I started with my new functional component.

-(Actually, this skips the first attempt where I tried the `useEffect` method with `async` — it’s not supported, though Robin Wieruch shows how you might accomplish data fetching with `useEffect` .<sup>3</sup>)
+(Actually, this skips the first attempt where I tried the `useEffect` method with `async` — it's not supported, though Robin Wieruch shows how you might accomplish data fetching with `useEffect` .<sup>3</sup>)

 Notice, this approach looks very similar to the class approach.
 I have a local state, I am using `useAsync` which awaits the return of the API call.
 Then setting state using my `setPhoto` method, I can now use that value in my return which will render to the DOM.